autowarefoundation/autoware/planning/behavior_path_planner/autoware_behavior_path_planner_common/docs/behavior_path_planner_safety_check.md

 ![extended_polygons](../images/path_safety_checker/extended_polygons.drawio.svg)

 As the picture shows, we expand the rear object polygon.
-For the longitudinal side, we extend it with the RSS distance, and for the lateral side, we extend it by the lateral margin
+For the longitudinal side, we extend it with the RSS distance, and for the lateral side, we extend it by the lateral margin.

 #### 6. Check overlap